 division of college football, the Kilties did not back down.
 They continued to

 The March Goes On

-In the sixties, a student came to Carnegie Tech and joined the Band
+In the sixties, a student enrolled at Carnegie Tech and joined the "Band Without Pants",

 Fall and Rebirth